Skip to Site Header Skip to Main Content Skip to Footer

 Many people remove EMF-emitting devices from their bedroom, including laptops, cell phones, and other devices and appliances.

-Did You Know: Concerned about EMFs?
-Users can reduce EMF when enabling "Airplane Mode" with the Chilipad Dock Pro Sleep System, a cooling pad for the bed, and let the sleep system run quietly in the background.
+Did You Know: Are you concerned about EMFs?
+Users can reduce EMF when enabling "Airplane Mode" with the Chilipad Dock Pro bed system, a cooling and heating mattress pad for the bed, and let the sleep system run quietly in the background.

 Do Electric Blankets Cause Cancer?